Researching companies: How to research a company for an interview

 3. Check out company review websites

-Looking at what candidates in similar graduate jobs were asked in their interview will help you to prepare your answers.
+Looking at what candidates in similar graduate roles were asked in their interview will help you to prepare your answers.

 Reviews can also give you further insight into company culture and what to expect from their leadership.